k-int/bas-quire/content/issue-01/pregnant-wit.md

 {% assign DOI = "p13" %}

+{% figure 'amarr-fig4' %}

 Both Haydocke's and Hilliard's statements reflect the very specific situation of the visual arts in Elizabethan England in comparison to the Continent, not least, in Hilliard's case, the absence of a regular stipend for his services from the Queen.[^37] Yet they speak also to a more general and widespread concern for the relationship of financial means to creative endeavour, encapsulated in the motto *Paupertatem summis ingeniis obesse ne provehantur* ("Poverty hinders the greatest wits from advancing").
-Widely distributed in emblematic form by Alciati and others, it appears in England both in Geoffrey Whitney's *Choice of Emblemes* (1586; [fig. 4](#figure4)) and, more elaborately, in Marcus Gheeraerts the elder's drawing *The Unfortunate Painter and his Family* (1577; [fig. 5](#figure5)).[^38] Both bear a quotation from Juvenal: "Haud facile emergent quorum Virtutibus obstat res angusta domi" ("With difficulty shall they emerge whose virtues are obstructed by poverty at home").
+Widely distributed in emblematic form by Alciati and others, it appears in England both in Geoffrey Whitney's *Choice of Emblemes* (1586; [fig. 4](#amarr-fig4)) and, more elaborately, in Marcus Gheeraerts the elder's drawing *The Unfortunate Painter and his Family* (1577; [fig. 5](#amarr-fig5)).[^38] Both bear a quotation from Juvenal: "Haud facile emergent quorum Virtutibus obstat res angusta domi" ("With difficulty shall they emerge whose virtues are obstructed by poverty at home").
 This alerts us to the proper subject of Gheeraert's drawing, in which a harassed artist turns from his work---and from Mercury, protector of the arts and financial gain---to attend to his mewling infant, needy wife, and brood of unruly children.
 Hilliard doubtless knew Whitney's book and it is not impossible that he had seen the Gheeraerts drawing (although the latter seems to have been intended as a gift abroad).
 The latter, especially, strikes a chord with his cautionary tale of the indigent and otherwise completely unknown painter, John Bossam:

 > Nevertheless, if a man be so endued by nature \[to be a painter\], and live in a time of trouble, and under a savage government wherein arts be not esteemed, and himself but of small means, woe be unto him as unto an untimely birth!
 For of mine own knowledge it hath made poor men poorer, as among others . . . the most rare English drawer of story works in black and white, John Bossam; one for his skill very worthy to have been Serjeant Painter to any king or emperor. . . .
 Who, being very poor . . . and growing yet poorer by charge of children etc., gave painting clean over.[^39]

 {% assign DOI = "p14" %}

+{% figure 'amarr-fig5' %}

 Early modern Englishmen routinely equated the ingenuousness of the freeborn nobility with "open-heartedness".
 But Hilliard leaves us in no doubt that the liberal stature of the ingenious painter depends not just on an open heart but also on an open purse.
 Strikingly, this is a two-way street, extending equally to the "good painter" himself.
 In a curious diatribe against the "common slander . . . that cunning men are ever unthrifts", Hilliard offers us a compelling picture of the liberal---in every sense of the word---artist.
 "Such men", he says,